jacobdensford/jacobdensford.com/pages/movies-shows.md

 # Movies and Shows

-## Cowboy Bebop
+## *Cowboy Bebop*

 Everything I ever wanted.
-I don't know how it took me so long to finally watch this show. **I strongly recommend it.**
+I don't know how it took me so long to finally watch this show.
+The vibes are emaculate. **I strongly recommend it.**

+(I also watched the live-action Netflix adaptation, which I really enjoyed.)

 ## *Alien vs. Predator*